-The FCC Group has established a Corporate Information Security Policy laying down common information management criteria to mitigate those risks which could affect the confidentiality, availability and integrity of information.
-These criteria are based on ISO standards (ISO 27000 series).
+With regard to information management risk, the FCC Group has established a Corporate Information Security Policy laying down common information management criteria to mitigate those risks which could affect the confidentiality, availability and integrity of information.
+These criteria are based on the internationals standards of the International Standardisation Organisation (ISO) contained in the ISO 27000 family.